LGBTQ rights in Poland: Recognition of same-sex relationships

+During Polish re-elections in September 2023, Donald Tusk proposed recognition for same-sex civil partnerships.
+Opposition parties won most seats in the parliament and senate, giving hope to the LGBT community that the bill might be approved.
+But some analysts say that even if the bill is passed, it may still get vetoed by conservative president Andrzej Duda, who previously described the LGBT movement as "a foreign ideology" and comparing it to indoctrination in the Soviet Union.
+In November 2023, a Polish same-sex married couple (wed by Germany's marriage law) asked Poland's top court to overturn the nation's ban on same-sex marriage.

 Parliament vote on civil unions

 Limited cohabitation rights

 On 23 February 2007, the Appeals Court in Białystok recognized a same-sex cohabitation.
 On 6 December 2007, this ruling was confirmed by the Supreme Court of Warsaw.

 While Poland possesses no specific law on cohabitation, it does have a few provisions in different legal acts or Supreme Court rulings that recognise relations between unmarried partners and provides said partners specific rights and obligations.
 For example, Article 115(11) of the Penal Code (Kodeks karny) uses the term "the closest person", which covers romantic relations that are not legally formalised.
 The status of "the closest person" gives the right of refusal to testify against the partner.
 The term "partner" includes same-sex couples.

 A resolution of the Supreme Court from 28 November 2012 (III CZP 65/12) on the interpretation of the term "a person who has lived actually in cohabitation with the tenant" was issued with regard to the case of a gay man who was the partner of a deceased person, the main tenant of the apartment.
 The Court interpreted the law in a way that recognised the surviving partner as authorised to take over the right to tenancy.
-The Court stated that the person actually remaining in cohabitation with the tenant - in the meaning of Article 691 § 1 of the Civil Code - is a person connected with the tenant by a bond of emotional, physical and economic nature.
+The Court stated that the person actually remaining in cohabitation with the tenant – in the meaning of Article 691 § 1 of the Civil Code – is a person connected with the tenant by a bond of emotional, physical and economic nature.
 This also includes a person of the same sex.
 Previously, in March 2010, the European Court of Human Rights ruled, in the case of Kozak v.
 Poland, that LGBT people have the right to inherit from their partners.